+rsimms@oslab.cis.cabrillo.edu your-username@oslab.cis.cabrillo.edu

-rsimms@oslab.cis.cabrillo.edu your-Opus-username-here@oslab.cis.cabrillo.edu With a subject of: CIS 90 Lab 4
+With a subject of: CIS 90 Lab 4

 Note that you are emailing your work to the instructor and yourself on Opus.
-On Opus, please check that your submittal arrived, is readable and can be graded.
+On Opus, please check that your email arrived before the deadline, and is readable for grading.

-You may send this message from your regular non-Opus email (e.g. yahoo mail, gmail) or for extra credit you can send it using the mail command on Opus.
+You may send this message from your regular non-Opus email (e.g. yahoo mail, gmail) or for extra credit you can send it from Opus using the mail command.